Wireless Fire Alarm Systems & Equipment

 Interior and Exterior alarms can be mounted using easy fix mounting boards.
 Fit the alarm to the board and fix the alarm for the application.

 Using the mounting board makes moving alarms from one location to another quick and easy by removing the need to take the front cover off the alarm to access any fittings.
 This is very useful in applications where the alarms are installed on a temporary basis such as events for music or food.

-Mounting boards are the perfect compliment to wireless alarms by removing the restrictions on where you can saftely fit them.
+Mounting boards are the perfect complement to wireless alarms by removing the restrictions on where you can safely fit them.